open-dovetail/fabric-chaincode/contract/README.md

 # contract sample

 The [contract schema](./contract-schema.json) defines smart contracts that are independent of programming languages and development platforms.
-It is based on the [fabric-chaincode-node](https://github.com/hyperledger/fabric-chaincode-node/blob/master/apis/fabric-contract-api/schema/contract-schema.json), but extended with additional execution rules to make the contract specification executable.
+It is based on the [fabric-chaincode-node](https://github.com/hyperledger/fabric-chaincode-node/blob/master/apis/fabric-contract-api/schema/contract-schema.json) schema definition, but extended with additional execution rules to make the contract specification executable.

 This [contract sample](./sample-contract.json) demonstrates how you can use **open-dovetail** to view and edit the contract-schema, and to build and deploy the contract to the Fabric `test-network`, and then verify the functions of the specified contract, all with zero code.